 While these parties seem carefree and easy, they can be intimidating to plan if you've never hosted one before.
 It’s important to keep two things in mind when planning your housewarming gathering: ensure your guests are entertained and well-fed.

-Ponder party themes.
-It’s totally not necessary to have a theme for a housewarming party; your theme could be that you just moved!
 However, theme parties are generally really exciting.
 Your guests will be thrilled to attend a tropical party or a silver soiree!
-You can even throw a themed party like a 90’s party!
+You can even throw a themed party like a 90’s party or even a blind wine tasting party!

 Another simple way to invite your guests is to create a Facebook event if your invitees all have a Facebook account.
-You’ll be able to upload the graphic there if desired.
+(This is better for the younger generations.)
+You’ll be able to upload the invitation there if desired.

 Any party game that requires teamwork will bring your guests together and ensure a memorable time.
-Organizing game stations throughout the house will keep the flow and momentum of the party going.
+Organizing game stations throughout the house will keep the flow and momentum of the party going while showcasing your beautiful new home!

 You can include stations for guests that are wanting to play standard board games, such as Monopoly, Scrabble, or Clue.
 Create card game stations, where guests can play card games such as Crazy 8’s, Go Fish, Spit, or even Uno.